microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOReportSubmissionPolicy/readme.md

 ## Description

-Create or modify a EXOReportSubmissionPolicy in your cloud-based organization.
+Create or modify an EXOReportSubmissionPolicy in your cloud-based organization.